matrix-org/synapse/docs/turn-howto.md

     denied-peer-ip=240.0.0.0-255.255.255.255

     # special case the turn server itself so that client->TURN->TURN->client flows work
+    # this should be one of the turn server's listening IPs
     allowed-peer-ip=10.0.0.1

     # consider whether you want to limit the quota of relayed streams per user (or total) to avoid risk of DoS.